-Depending on your needs, the latency of the network used by the cloud vendor may or may not be important.
-If you are using the cloud for largely self-contained operations or overnight routines its unlikely that latency will be a priority.
-If however you are running real-time applications that are interacting with the world outside of the cloud then latency will be a critical performance determinant.
+Depending on your needs, the latency of the network the cloud vendor uses may or may not be important.
+If you are using the cloud for largely self-contained operations its unlikely that latency will be a priority.
+If however, you are running real-time applications that are interacting with the world outside of the cloud then latency will be a critical performance determinant.

 The actual bandwidth that your cloud server can achieve is also very important.
-Unlike more traditional hosting solutions, cloud vendors tend to charge in relation to the aggregate volume of data transfer i.e. not time dependent as in a per Mbit fashion which provides you a fixed level of connectivity 24/7.
-Despite this many cloud vendors will ‘throttle’ the bandwidth to any virtual server and this will be invisible to the user until you hit that barrier.
+Unlike more traditional hosting solutions, cloud vendors tend to charge in relation to the aggregate volume of data transfer.
+In other words not time-dependent as in a per Mbit fashion which provides you a fixed level of connectivity 24/7.
+Despite this many cloud vendors will ‘throttle’ the bandwidth to any virtual server.
+This will be invisible to the user until you hit that barrier.
 If you have quite a spiky bandwidth profile this could be an important performance factor to take into consideration.

-Using the methods above you should be able to get a pretty good feel for how the various vendors of clouds servers perform overall and to know which aspects to focus in on that are most important to your particular needs.
+Using the methods above you should be able to get a good feel for how the various vendors of cloud servers perform.
+Further, you should know which aspects to focus in on that are most important to your particular needs.

 The final step is to add a pricing dimension to benchmark results.
-There is no formula for this as it depends on the relative performance of the various aspects outlined above and these are determined by you.
-In a simple scenario, if one cloud is producing 40% better performance (as determined by you) but is only 30% more expensive then clearly they look attractive.
+There is no formula for this.
+It depends on the relative performance of the various aspects from above and you determine these.
+If one cloud is producing 40% better performance (as determined by you) but is only 30% more expensive then clearly they look attractive.
 Likewise, if you have a large bandwidth need, lower computational performance may be trumped by a competitive data transfer pricing plan.
-The key to making the right decision is to pull in all the various factors of which any one aspect of performance is just one contributor.
+The key to making the right decision is to pull in all the various factors.

-As I outlined under ‘health warnings’, benchmarking should be part of a larger process of determining which cloud is right for you.
-This should include other aspects such as service level agreements, data/vendor lock-in considerations, physical location, legal jurisdiction and quite simply whether the company is one that you actually like working with.
+Finally, benchmarking should be part of a larger process of determining which cloud servers are right for you.
+This should include other aspects.
+For example, those can include service level agreements, data/vendor lock-in considerations, physical location, and legal jurisdiction.
 By pulling together all these aspects you’ll position yourself to make the right choice of cloud computing vendor.